Dual Diagnosis Treatment Osceola, MO

 Services provided:

-• Adult men, rehab for adult women and rehab for teens
+• Rehab for adult men, treatment for teenagers and rehab for adult women

 Correction Services - 34.0 miles from Osceola, MO

-Correction Services is a dual diagnosis treatment center in Bolivar, Missouri that offers treatment for substance use and mental health disorders that include bipolar disorder as well as bulimia.
+Correction Services is a dual diagnosis treatment center in Bolivar, MO that provides treatment services for alcohol or drug addiction and mental health disorders that include phobias as well as paranoid personality disorder.

 Address: 640 East Buffalo Street, Bolivar, MO 65613 in Polk County